 Unfortunately, procurement rules do not differentiate the power requirements to the detriment of the consumers as they are not enjoying the cost advantages of a particular power source.
 Instead, our practice only benefits the DUs or ECs.

-There is a remedy for this as the ERC can refuse to grant Power Sales Agreements (PSAs) that does not define the limits on the use of a particular power source.
+There is a remedy for this as the ERC can refuse to grant Power Sales Agreements (PSAs) that do not define the limits on the use of a particular power source.
 We can use each energy source more efficiently and at the same time help level the playing field for generators if the ERC puts such restrictions in the PSAs.

 These are just some of the few issues that prevent competition to flourish within the power distribution sector.
 There are more that requires the attention of our regulators.
 Change is necessary if we want to move to where the EU is heading.